Prediction of Direction of Reaction:

 3) Effect of Temperature:

-There are two types of reversible reactions i.e endothermic and exothermic.
+There are two types of reversible reactions i.e endothermic

 Examples :